Cyclenerd/google-cloud-pricing-cost-calculator/usage/README.md

 # Usage file

-The configuration of the required resources is done in YML files.
+The configuration of the required resources is done in YAML files.

-The `gcosts` program always imports all `*.yml` files of the current directory.
+The `gcosts` program always imports all YAML usage files (`*.yml`) of the current directory.

 The files are read in sorted order.
 You can therefore use the file names for an order.